Anabel (Brazilian TV series): Production

 Lancast Mota devised and developed the concept of Anabel in the 1990s.
 He picked the 1930s as the time setting of the series due to its distinctive popular culture field placed apart from electronic-driven media of the present day, which includes television and video games.
-Mota and his team wanted the show to take advantage of creative elements not widely utilized in other animated works, including but not limited to strong literary themes and a lack of violence.
+Mota and his team wanted the show to take advantage of creative elements not widely utilized in other animated works, including but not limited to strong literary themes and violence.
 Mota also avoided cliches seen in such other animated works, such as a "villain who wants to take over the world."
 The team made the protagonist motivated by non-visual media such as books and radio, which was prevalent in the 1930s.

 The show was financed by the Rouanet Law and TV Cultura in 2000.